samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Constants:

-- `DELTA`: the number of dependencies per block (a security parameter), which is 3 as an integer.
 - `HASH_LEN`: the output length of the hash function in bytes.
 For an XOF, this is the minimum output length to obtain the maximum advertised security level.
 For example, a 256-bit output for an XOF targeting 128-bit security.
 - `MAX_PASSWORD`: the maximum password length, which is 4294967295 bytes.
 - `MAX_SALT`: the maximum salt length, which is 4294967295 bytes.